 Ms. Kelley Boucher joined Abiomed in September 2016.
 Prior to joining Abiomed, Ms. Boucher was the Head of Human Resources for Corporate Divisions at Shire Pharmaceuticals where she held multiple positions and managed the HR component of several acquisitions.
 Ms. Boucher has served as a Principal Consultant for Clockwork Consulting and has held Human Resources roles at Syntonix Pharmaceuticals and Digitas.
 Ms. Boucher brings significant experience leading organizational transformation, enabling growth through strategic talent acquisition and developing a high performance culture with a purpose.
 Ms. Boucher holds a Bachelor of Arts from Cornell University.

-Mr. William J. Bolt joined us in June 1982 and serves as our Senior Vice President for Quality, Regulatory and Clinical Operations.
-He is currently responsible for the global management of clinical development, regulatory and quality functions.
-From 2006 to early 2015 he was responsible for global product operations which included engineering, quality and product development, and at different times, for the regulatory functions.
-From 2003 to 2006 he was responsible for our quality and service functions.
-He was responsible for all product development and engineering and the AbioCor Total Artificial heart program from 1999-2003, and for BVS and AB5000 development from 1999-2003.
-From 1994 to 1999, he was President of our former dental subsidiary, ABIODENT.
-From 1982 to 1994, he served in various roles, from Vice President of Engineering to Vice President of Operations and was responsible for the first commercial product developed by Abiomed, the BVS 5000.
+Mr. William J. Bolt joined Abiomed in June 1982 and currently serves as the Senior Vice President of Quality, Regulatory and Clinical Operations and as such, is responsible for the global management of the clinical trial and research, regulatory and quality functions.
+Over the last 10 years, he was responsible for the 510(k) and later the PMA approvals for the Impella platforms.
+From 2006 to early 2015, he ran Global Product Operations, which included the engineering, quality, product development and regulatory functions.
+He was responsible for our quality and service functions from 2003-2006 and led the AbioCor Total Artificial Heart program, BVS and AB5000 development from 1999-2003, as well as all product development and engineering activities on the Abiomed temporary ventricular assist devices over that same timeframe.
+From 1994 to 1998, he was the President of our former dental subsidiary, ABIODENT.
+Prior to that, he served the company in various roles, from Vice President of Engineering to Vice President of Operations and was responsible for the first commercial product developed by Abiomed, the BVS 5000.
 Mr. Bolt received both his Bachelor of Science in Electrical Engineering and Master of Business Administration from Northeastern University.

 Mr. Andrew J. Greenfield is a Vice President and General Manager at Abiomed, Inc. responsible for the Healthcare Solutions and Global Marketing organizations.
 Mr. Greenfield has served as an Executive Officer of Abiomed since 2005 where he leads a broad spectrum of strategic initiatives including patient advocacy, government affairs, health economics and reimbursement, communications, clinical marketing, service operations and new market development.